mcmont/mldemos/classifiers/motion/README.md

 LinkedIn: [Chris Empson](https://www.linkedin.com/in/chris-empson-45881019/)

 ## Overview
-This demo demonstrates how to collect data from a mobile device and classify it in real time.
+This demo demonstrates how to collect accelerometer data from a mobile device and use it to classify what the user is doing, in real time.

-The accelerometer data undergoes some edge processing on the device before being transmitted to a desktop computer for classification.
+The device does some edge processing on the data to reduce the number of readings that need to be transmitted to a desktop computer for classification.

 The device takes 25 readings from the accelerometer sensors, then calculates the mean and standard deviation.
-The iPhone 6S that this demo was tested with takes a reading every 16.7ms, so 25 readings = 417.5ms of data.
+The iPhones that this demo was tested with take accelerometer readings every 16.7ms, so 25 readings = 417.5ms of data.

+Training data is included for sitting, standing, waving, walking, jogging on the spot, vigorous shaking, and holding the device in the hand.

 ## How it works